anapysasi/day_trading_system/README.md

 #### File: `OneDayData.csv`

 Data used to test the model.
-Corresponds to minute the data from stocks in the S&P 500 for the day **2021-03-09**.
+Corresponds to minute level data from stocks in the S&P 500 for the day **2021-03-09** (day can be altered and set to whatever the user desires).

 ### Client server :